realChrisDeBon/JsonAot/README.md

 ```

 *Note:* JsonAot is meant to be ran as a binary in the project root, it is not a working NuGet package.
 Download and compile the binary, or check the release for a current working download.

+<sup>If you don't want to compile it yourself, there's a working x64 release</sup>